UbuntuBudgie/budgie-artwork/README.md

 budgie-artwork
 ==============

-Artwork for the developement version of Ubuntu Budgie
+Artwork for Ubuntu Budgie

 Contains all the artwork for Ubuntu including LightDM and its Greeter

+Also the icon-theme for Ubuntu Budgie - Pocillo - is defined